Shadows in the High Definition Render Pipeline

 |Very High||Point/Spot: Use High for their Filtering Quality.

 The PCF algorithm applies a fixed size blur.
 PCSS and Improved Moment Shadows algorithms apply a different blur size depending on the distance between the shadowed pixel and the shadow caster.
 This results in a more realistic shadow, that is also more resource intensive to compute.

 HDRP supports two Mixed Lighting Modes:

 To use shadowmasks in HDRP, you must enable shadowmask support in your Unity Project’s HDRP Asset and then make your Cameras use shadowmasks in their Frame Settings :

-- Under Render Pipeline Supported Features, enable the Shadowmask checkbox.
+- Under Render Pipeline Supported Features, tick the Shadow Mask checkbox.
 This enables support for shadowmasks in your Unity Project.

 - Next, you must make your Cameras use shadowmasks.
-In your HDRP Asset, navigate to Default Frame Settings > Lighting and enable the Shadowmask checkbox to make Cameras use shadowmasks by default.
+In your HDRP Asset, navigate to Default Frame Settings > Lighting and tick the Shadow Mask checkbox to make Cameras use shadowmasks by default.

 Specific settings in HDRP

 For flexible lighting setups, HDRP allows you to choose how you want the shadowmasks to behave for each individual Light.
 You can change the behavior of the shadowmask by changing a Light’s Shadowmask Mode.
 Set the Light’s Mode to Mixed to expose Shadowmask Mode in the Shadow Map drop-down of the Shadows section.